Vinod-Kumar-R/AutomationTesting/README.md

 # AutomationTesting (Framework used to test on WebApplication, Mobile Browser application and Browser stack)
-Keyword Driver Framework has been used to impleted, for this used the spring core and JAVA, Test Script are used in the Excel sheet ( mail me vinodraju26@gmail.com) if you are instreated to under the framework After exception of completed testcase an summary email report are send ( configuration ) and used the Extent Report and KLOV report for historical data
+Keyword Driver Framework has been used to impleted, for this used the spring core and JAVA, Test Script are used in the Excel sheet ( mail me vinodraju26@gmail.com) if you are instreated to under the framework After execution of completed testcase an summary email report are send ( configuration ) and used for report used Extent Report and KLOV report for historical data

 Cofiguration

-Step 1 :- Create a environment veriable called "encashoffers" and copy the content of inside the "ConfigurationFolder" to newly created enviroment variable
+Step 1 :- Create a environment veriable called "encashoffers" and copy the content inside the "ConfigurationFolder" to newly created enviroment variable

 Step 2 :- restart the system